loginagohacker/loginagohacker.github.io/README.md

-# loginagohacker.github.io
+# FlipAI

-FlipAI Bot Stuff
+This is the website for the FlipAI bot.
+It also includes a changelog.